Joplin business returns for Chill Out Day

 “They’re very thankful and just, especially when they have little kids, they just love it.
 The fact that they can pick their own flavors and put their own flavors on is a lot of fun, and, and it’s nice just to have that little peace for a little bit of time,” said Johnette Levens, Kona Ice of Joplin.

 “It’s amazing, yeah.
-I hadn’t had one in a while, like I said, but it looked good and I’ll try it out,” said Felipe Perez
+I hadn’t had one in a while, as I said, but it looked good and I’ll try it out,” said Felipe Perez

 Through partnerships with schools, youth sports leagues and other neighborhood organizations across the country — Kona Ice has given more than $135 million back to the communities it serves.